nedkoo/Carpentry-React-Website/README.md

-# Getting Started with Create React App
+# Carpentry-React-Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Open source website for viewing carpentry arts, toys and furniture.
+This website is being built as my JS Web project in ReactJS Module, Software Engineering, Software University.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts